 The IRS will adopt a new policy regarding the maximum number of tax-free IRA rollovers that may be completed in each 365-day period as of January 1, 2015.
 The new stance is based on a Tax Court ruling that says an individual can only roll over one IRA every 365 days, regardless of how many they own (Bobrow v.
 Commissioner, T.C.
 Memo 2014-21).
 This shift in policy and the proposed regulations were made public by the IRS in IRS Announcement 2014-15.

-Previously, a person could take a distribution from each IRA once during a 365-day period.
-The IRA rollover occurs when person receives a distribution check from an existing IRA and puts the monies into a different IRA within 60 days of the distribution.
-This would allow a “creative” person to take a tax-free loan from each of their IRAs each year, although such a strategy is extremely risky due to the 60-day payback law.
+A person could previously withdraw money from each IRA just once every 365 days.
+When someone receives a distribution check from an existing IRA and transfers the funds into another IRA within 60 days after the distribution, this is known as an IRA rollover.
+This could enable a “creative” person to take a tax-free loan from each of their IRAs each year, although such a strategy is extremely risky due to the 60-day payback law.
 The Tax Court held, and the IRS agreed, that a person needed to aggregate all of their IRAs in the application of the one-rollover-per-year rule.
 Thus, the Tax Court and IRS have closed this perceived loophole.

 Remember that the actual rollover (to which this rule applies) is different from the direct rollover, also known as the trustee-to-trustee transfer.
 You can still move your IRA to a different trustee/custodian as frequently as needed.